 Website: L’Atelier Bohème

-Italian fashion designer who presented her first collection for women in 1972; Biagiotti is now known as the “queen of cashmere”.
+Italian fashion designer who presented her first collection for women in 1972.
+Biagiotti was known as the "queen of cashmere"; she passed away in 2017.

 Fragrances include Roma (1988), Venezia (1992), Laura (1994), Roma Uomo (1994), Sotto Voce (1996), Emotion (2001), Aqua di Roma (men & women, 2004).